 > Your salary expectations

 As you may have noticed, I have put the subject of salary negotiations into a dedicated chapter, which will be discussed in detail later.
 However, it is important that you have prepared yourself for it before the first interview too, as the question about your salary expectations may come up in the first meeting already.

 This is an important topic because it does not only concern your actual questions which you would like to have answered in the conversation.
 Of course, you should have notes on those written down beforehand.

 You can, however, achieve a lot more with good questions.
-On the one hand, you can direct the conversation to specific topics in your CV that make you stand out particularly well, and at the same time distract from the things you would rather not talk about.
-Furthermore, with the right questions, you can also address topics that you couldn’t include in your CV for space or other reasons, but whose discussion would further increase the positive perception of your suitability.
+For example, you can direct the conversation at specific topics in your CV that make you stand out particularly well, and at the same time distract from the things you would rather not talk about.
+Furthermore, with the right questions, you can also address things that you couldn’t include in your CV for a lack of space or other reasons, but whose discussion would further increase the positive perception of your suitability.
 I have a little example for this too:

 Your focus during the conversation

 What awaits you in the actual conversation can be divided into two possible scenarios.
 The first is that you get lucky and encounter an experienced and well-prepared interviewer.
 This person will create a pleasant atmosphere right from the start, have read your documents in full and written down relevant questions, give you enough opportunities to present your suitability and, last but not least, openly address any concerns he or she may have and allow you to refute them.